suculent/arduino-docker-build/README.md

 #### User libraries

-In case there is a `lib` folder next to your `.ino` file, it will be copied to `../Arduino/libraries` folder from your repository.
+In case there is a `lib` folder next to your `.ino` file, it will be copied to the build path from your repository.

 #### Output
 The firmware file is created in the `bin` sub folder of your root directory.
 You will also find a mapfile in the `bin` folder with the same name as the firmware file but with a `.map` ending.